WomensLaw serves and supports all survivors.

 Full civil anti-harassment protection order

-A full protection order can be issued only after the abuser is notified and there is a court hearing in which you and the abuser both have a chance to tell your sides of the story and present evidence, witnesses, etc. , or it can be entered by agreement of the parties without the need for a hearing.9 The hearing can be held in person or remotely.10
+A full protection order can be issued only after the abuser is notified and there is a court hearing in which you and the abuser both have a chance to tell your sides of the story and present evidence, witnesses, etc. It can also be entered by agreement of the parties without the need for a hearing.9 The hearing can be held in person or remotely.10

-Generally, the full anti-harassment protection order can be for a fixed period of time or permanent.11 If it only lasts for a fixed period, you can ask to have it renewed.12
+Generally, the full anti-harassment protection order can be for a specific amount of time or permanent.11 If it only lasts for a fixed period, you can ask to have it extended.12

-Note: If the judge included in the order that the abuser cannot contact his/her minor children, then that part of the protection order can only last up to one year, but you can apply to renew that part of the order at the end of the one-year period.13 To get more information about renewing your order, please see How can I modify (change) or extend my civil anti-harassment order?
+Note: If the judge included in the order that the abuser cannot contact their minor children, then that part of the protection order can only last up to one year.
+However, you can apply to extend (renew) that part of the order at the end of the one-year period.13 To get more information, please see How do I extend my protection order?

 For information on other types of orders available in Washington, see What other types of orders may help me?